How HealthTrust Helps Hospitals Reduce Equipment Expenses & Increase Value for Capital Purchases

 Hospital leaders have a mounting list of priorities—from navigating changing regulatory demands and reimbursement models to managing budgets.
 With equipment costs rising and tariffs increasing the price of devices imported from China, hospitals can no longer afford a reactionary approach.
 The sooner they can plan for purchases as well as the repair and replacement of equipment as it reaches the end of its life, the better value they can find.

-“If we encourage hospitals to be more proactive, HealthTrust can help make their investment go a lot further,” says Jeff Woodyard, vice president of capital equipment services at HealthTrust.
+“If we encourage hospitals to be more proactive, HealthTrust can help make their investment go a lot further,” says Jeff Woodyard, former vice president of capital equipment services at HealthTrust.

 Hospitals can benefit from a team of HealthTrust experts who understand the life cycle of equipment and how to maximize their capital investments at each stage.
 Below are six ways HealthTrust assists hospitals in getting equipment expenses under control.